Skip to content

 try {

-AssetMutationResponse response = term.updateMergingCM(false); // (1)
+AssetMutationResponse response = term.updateMergingCM(client, false); // (1)

 Asset updated = response.getUpdatedAssets().get(0); // (2)